uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-core.md

   * The default value is `/etc/core/app.conf`.
 * `CORE_SECRET`
   * This value is a pre-shared key that must match between the various services connecting to harbor-core.
-  * The default value is set to `secret123` when Harbor is ran locally or during CI testing.
+  * The default value is set to `secret123` when Harbor is run locally or during CI testing.
-  * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retrieved from a secret created when Harbor is first set up on a running Lagoon.
 * `CORE_URL`
   * The URL that harbor-core should publish to other Harbor services in order for them to connect to the harbor-core service.
   * The default value is `http://harbor-core:8080`.